R0NC0L4/TurtlebotConveyor/README.md

 These are the steps we followed:

 1. Upload the code into the Arduino board

-2. Open a terminal window and start the score
+2. Open a terminal window and start the roscore

    ```
    roscore
    ```

 3. Open another terminal and launch the script that allows communication

    ```
    rosrun rosserial_python serial_node.py /dev/ttyACM0
    ```

 4. Send data to the Arduino (open another terminal window)

    4.1 Turn on the motor